Bilinear Bochner-Riesz square function and applications: Proof of Theorem

 \subsection{Boundedness of $\G^{\alpha}_0$:}

 This part is dealt with by making minor modifications to the arguments used in the previous case.
-We had performed a decomposition of the Bochner-Riesz multiplier with respect to the $\xi$ variable in order to get the first decomposition~\eqref{firstdecom}.
-Now we need to carry put a similar decomposition with respect to the other variable $\eta$ in order to deal with the square function $\G^{\alpha}_0$.
-We provide here the main steps into the proof for clarity and convenience of the reader.
+We need to carry put a similar decomposition with respect to the other variable $\eta$ in order to deal with the square function $\G^{\alpha}_0$.
+We leave the details to avoid repetion as this part can be completed following the steps in the previous section along with the correspondingideas from~\cite{JS} \begin{remark} The proof of Theorems~\ref{dim1} and~ \ref{maintheorem:sqr} can be simplified to a great extent for the particular case of $p_1=p_2=2$ as compared to other values of exponents.
+The details are left to the reader. \end{remark}